 You probably already know that the amount of caffeine in Robusta coffee is more than Arabica coffee, precisely twice as much as the rest of coffee.

 * The amount of caffeine: in coffee with about 2.2 – 2.7% and arabica coffee about 1.2 – 1.5%.

 The higher caffeine content in the coffee plant is one thing that makes the plant less susceptible to pests and diseases.
-Problems do not like the bitter taste, and disease does not like its antibacterial properties.
+Problems do not like the bitter taste, and the disease does not want its antibacterial properties.
 The higher caffeine in Robusta also creates a bitter taste in brewed coffee.
-A cup of Robusta coffee contains twice as much caffeine as a cup of Arabica coffee.
+Robusta coffee contains twice as much caffeine as a cup of Arabica coffee.

 As mentioned above, Robusta coffee is most widely grown in the Eastern Hemisphere, but some also come from Central and South America.